 This summer, in response to advocacy from students, families, and staff from the Lawrence Public Schools, the Lawrence school board approved a groundbreaking set of policies to amplify student and family voice.
 In addition to exploring these new policies, you’ll hear directly from the Lawrence team who led the charge.
 Local leaders will share how they decided to pursue policy as a lever for sustainability, the strategies they used to set up the policies for adoption, the lessons they are learning about implementation, and their plans for next steps.
 And you’ll have opportunities to consider implications and possibilities for your own community-engagement work.

-This gathering is designed for school-community coalitions—ideally, 3 or more members per coalition—to connect with other teams, learn and share engagement strategies and stories, and recharge their engagement work locally.
-All current and former initiative sites are invited to participate.
+This gathering will bring together teams from across New England to connect with one another, learn and share engagement strategies and stories, and recharge their engagement work locally.

 - Location: Four Points by Sheraton | Norwood, MA

 This professional learning group (PLG) is tailored to the needs of districts and communities who are planning and/or implementing significant, equity-driven school-community engagement work, including those who have recently exited or are about to exit the NMEF community-engagement initiative.
 Participants will collaborate across communities to share dilemmas and trouble-shoot self-identified aspects of their community-engagement approach.
 Participants also will be supported in crafting a plan for session attendance during the School Redesign in Action conference, which begins at 1 p.m., following this workshop.
 Learn more here.